mherttrich/dijkstra-java8/readme.txt

-The Public Transport Routing  I designed as Dijkstra algorithm (I assumed it is mainly represents a "shortest Path in a directed weighted graph")
+The  Routing  I designed as Dijkstra algorithm
+(I assumed it is mainly represents a "shortest Path in a directed weighted graph")

-I evalueted A*  and breadth-first search as well.
-BFS seemed not to fit, because in our case edges are weighted.
-For A* I lacked the heuristic (i.e LatLong).

 Dijkstra description